 Every day is a new and exciting adventure, teeming with possibilities.
 Children start out in small, same-age groups with a group leader who accompanies and guides the children through a variety of themed stations throughout their day.

-Mornings, time is reserved for groups to attend three different 40 minute stations on a rotating basis.
+Mornings, time is reserved for groups to participate in three different stations at 40-minute intervals on a rotating basis.
 Activities at these morning stations are specially designed with consideration for an age appropriate experience.
 The relaxed pace is deliberate & flexible so groups may take additional time at a station whenever needed.
 During the time in between stations, children return to their home base classrooms for a healthy snack, a place to cool off, and some quiet free play.

-At midday, the entire camp convenes to share an outdoor picnic lunch in the shade.
+At midday, the entire camp convenes to share an outdoor picnic lunch (from home) in the shade.
 Riddles and jokes told by campers are featured on the menu as well!

 Comprised of Blue Rock faculty, as well as local teachers and artists, our veteran staff has a keen understanding of child development.
 They collaborate to create a healthy social and creative climate where real learning and camaraderie can flourish.
 Kind and nurturing Group Leaders remain with their group of campers through the day to facilitate an extraordinary bond of trust and mutual fondness.
 Station Masters are experts in their field and use their experience with children to fashion unique activities that spark a child’s interest at each station.
 Summer Play’s only teenage staff members are our CITs (counselors in training).
 CITs create a wonderful bridge between the young campers and their adult Group Leaders and Station Masters.

-Our 420-square foot swimming pool is our newest addition to the Summer Play program!
-Lucas Soraire (a favorite CIT from years past!) is a fully-certified Life Guard and looking forward to assisting our WSI-certified Swim Instructor at the pool.
-Children ages six and older are given morning swim lessons in small, ability-based groups.
+Our 420-square foot swimming pool is our newest addition to the Summer Play program.
+Our sweet, kidney-shaped pool is well staffed, with our WSI certified swim instructor assisted by two lifeguards.
+Children are given morning swim lessons in small, ability-based groups.
 Those who have passed an evaluation and been categorized as 'swimmers' by our swim instructor may also enjoy the pool during afternoon Free Swim sessions.
-(Children under age six may request swim lessons by contacting the Camp Director, and may enjoy the Water Play station each afternoon.)

 …AND WATER PLAY